Altoid0/PythServer/README.md

 ## Installation

 Use the package manager **pip** to install Flask.
-This comes installed default with Python
+This comes installed default with Python.

 Unix Based Systems:
 ```bash